Naresh-doniparti/AWS-Repository/ECS_README.md

 - [X] How to scale your cluster when the no. of containers grow?
 - If you use Fargate, it does most of the heavy lifting.
 You don't have to bother about your cluster infrastructure.
 For EC2 type cluster, you have to define cloud watch rules to auto scale to your instances.
 - Suppose when an EC2 instances in your cluster is running out of resources due to over CPU consumption, over memory consumption.
 ECS can add a new EC2 instance to the cluster to take up the new load.
 We can also define custom rules for auto scaling.
 An example of such custom rule is no. of instances to be run on a single instance in the cluster.

+- [X] How to scale your cluster when the no. of containers grow?